Amoclav Suspension

 Click on icon to see table/diagram/image

-228.5 mg/5 mL & 457 mg/5 mL suspension: Amoxicillin (an aminopenicillin antibiotic) and potassium clavulanate (a β-lactamase inhibitor) [Co-amoxiclav] is usually bactericidal in action.
+228.5 mg/5 mL & 457 mg/5 mL powder for suspension and 642.9 mg/5 mL powder for oral suspension: Amoxicillin (an aminopenicillin antibiotic) and potassium clavulanate (a β-lactamase inhibitor) (Co-amoxiclav) is usually bactericidal in action.
 Concurrent administration of clavulanic acid does not alter the mechanism of action of amoxicillin.
 However, because clavulanic acid has a high affinity for and binds to certain β-lactamases that generally inactivate amoxicillin by hydrolyzing its β-lactam ring, concurrent administration of the drug with amoxicillin results in synergistic bactericidal effect which expands amoxicillin's spectrum of activity against many strains of β-lactamase-producing bacteria resistant to amoxicillin alone.

-Antimicrobial Spectrum of Activity: In vitro and clinical studies have demonstrated the susceptibility of the following microorganisms to Co-amoxiclav: See Table 3.
+Antimicrobial Spectrum of Activity: In vitro and clinical studies have demonstrated the susceptibility of the following microorganisms to Co-amoxiclav: See Tables 3, 4 and 5.

 Click on icon to see table/diagram/image